-For example, if you work for a magazine doing photography and move on to photography marketing for media perhaps you can help each other out.
+For example, if you work for a magazine doing photography and move on to photography marketing for media, perhaps you can help each other.

 Always try to offer help with the transition of the new employee they hire before you go.

 Than your employer for allowing you to work with their company, office or facility.